Cyndi Thomson: Early life

-Cyndi Thomson was born and raised in Tifton, Georgia, the youngest of four daughters for Pat and Russ Thomson.
+Cyndi Thomson was born and raised in Tifton, Georgia, the youngest of four daughters of Pat and Russ Thomson.
 As a child, she was exposed to many different types of music.
 Her parents listened to the oldies while her sisters listened to music by Manhattan Transfer and Janet Jackson among others.
 As Thomson got older, she began singing in church like her sisters did.
 At the age of twelve, she knew that she wanted to be a singer and at thirteen, after listening to Trisha Yearwood's "She's in Love with the Boy", she knew that she wanted to be a country singer.

 After graduating high school and winning a Georgia Music Hall of Fame scholarship, Thomson attended Kennesaw State University in Kennesaw.
 Feeling that her dream of being a country singer was not going to be realized staying in Atlanta, she moved to Nashville, Tennessee.
 There, she attended Belmont University and enrolled in its music business program, but dropped out after a year and a half realizing that school was not necessary for her to do what she wanted to do.
 Thomson did various jobs while pursuing the recording career that she wanted, one of which was a modelling job at a party for Deana Carter's album Did I Shave My Legs for This? going platinum.
 One of the other models there later introduced Thomson to songwriter Tommy Lee James, who wrote for Brooks & Dunn and Martina McBride.